 The other day mom came back from town happy as she could be.
-I didn't know what made her so joyful until she told dad with a big smile: "It worked," as she pulled an envelope out of her backpack.
-You see my silly mom mailed herself a card from Asheville and it got here.
+I didn't know what made her so joyful until she said with a big smile: "It worked," as she pulled an envelope out of her backpack.
+You see my silly mom mailed herself a card from Asheville, and it got here.

 There is no residential mail delivery here in Cuenca probably because many streets don't have names and are referred to as "Calle S/N" which stands for "Calle Sin Nombre = Street without a name."
 Also most houses don't have a number.
 For example the house where we live doesn't have a number so mom has to refer to it as "the house next to the last one on the right side of the street."
 I guess that's partly why there is no mail delivery.
 Can you imagine what the mailing addresses would look like?

 If you want to get mail in Cuenca, the only answer seems to be a Post Office Box.
 However, the other day we were walking and we saw a mail truck ... we still don't know what that was all about... perhaps they were delivering mail to the only house with a number in that street which did have a name... hmmm

 Now you got our address, so you can send me fan mail.
 I'm sure mom will read it to me and I promise to reply.